Eslam-Mohamed-1998/seleniumFramework/README.md

 # Selenium FrameWork Description
-This Project Is Payment Request Task For Kasier Portal
+This Project Is Payment Request Task For Kashier Portal

 # Tech Stach
  -Java